n2oneProgrammer/CSSSBackend/INSTALL.md

 We **highly recommend** and only officially support the latest patch release of each Python and Django series.

+## Activate environment
-## Activate a virtual environment.
+Activate a virtual environment.
 ```
 env\Scripts\activate
 ```

+## Generate key
-## Generate a new private key, and put it in ./mysite/key.txt
+Generate a new private key, and put it in ./mysite/key.txt
 ```
 django-admin shell
 >>> from django.core.management.utils import get_random_secret_key